brightdigit/ContributeWordPress/Content/articles/project-budget-ios-app.md

 ## What does your app need to do?

-If you approach any good developer with a proposal to have an app built, the first thing they are going to ask is "What do you need the app to do?"
+If you approach any good developer with a proposal to have an app built, the first thing they are going to ask is “What do you need the app to do?”
 An app, at its most basic level, is a set of functions that allow specific actions to be taken: for example, if you run a consultancy, you may want an app with a function that allows customers to book meetings with you.
 If you have a restaurant that delivers, you probably want a